 If program income is generated during the course of the project, program income requirements apply.
-Program income is defined as gross income received by the grantee or subgrantee directly generated by a grant supported activity, or earned only as a result of the grant agreement during the grant period.
-"During the grant period" is the time between the effective date of the award and the ending date of the award reflected in the Award Document.
-Program income earned during the project period shall be retained by the recipient and, in accordance with 40 CFR Parts 30.24 and 31.25 as applicable, recipient is authorized to use program income as follows:
+Program income as defined at 2 CFR 200.80 means gross income received by the grantee or subgrantee that is directly generated by a grant supported activity or earned as a result of the Federal award during the period of performance.
+"Period of performance" is the time between the start and end dates of the period of performance as included in the Federal award.
+Program income earned during the project period shall be retained by the recipient and, in accordance with 2 CFR 200.307 recipient is authorized to use program income as follows:

 - I.1.
-Program income may be added to funds committed to the project by EPA and recipient and used to further eligible project or program objectives.
+Program income may be added to the Federal award by EPA and recipient and used to further eligible project or program objectives.
 The program income shall be used for the purposes and under the conditions of the grant agreement. - I.2.
-Program income may be used to finance the non-federal share of the project or program, including any mandatory or voluntary cost-share.
-The amount of the Federal grant award remains the same. - I.3.
-Deducted from the total project or program allowable cost in determining the net allowable costs on which the federal share of costs is based.
+Program income may be used to meet the cost sharing or matching requirement of the Federal award, including any mandatory or voluntary cost share.
+The amount of the Federal award remains the same.

+I.3.
+Deducted from the total allowable costs to determine the net allowable costs on which the federal share of costs is based.
 This means that the recipient shall spend program income on project activities before spending/requesting federal funds for project activities.
 This may result in unspent federal funds at the end of the project period.
 The recipient will maintain records adequate to document the extent to which transactions generate program income and the disposition of program income.